Cinnamon Raisin Sourdough Bread Recipe (Easy & Homemade)

 This schedule is made for a 68-70 degree environment.
 Higher temperatures will quicken the process.
 Lower temperatures will lengthen the process.

-How to Make Cinnamon Raisin Sourdough Bread
+How to Make Sourdough Cinnamon Raisin Bread Recipe

 Make the dough